stoyantodorovbg/resolve-utilities/README.md

 $resultTwo = $resolver->useUtility(StringOutputExample::class, ['propOne' => 'test', 'propTwo' => 100]);
 ```

-- `useUtility` first parameter accepts also an abstract definition like `'single-output-example'`, when there is such definition in `Laravel`
+- `useUtility` first parameter accepts also an abstract definition like `'single-output-example'`.
+It will instantiate it if there is such definition in `Laravel`
 [Service Container](https://laravel.com/docs/10.x/container)

 #### Use HasResolver